 AMP purchases power from two unrelated limited liability companies engaged in methane recovery to generate electricity.
 Their activities are primarily conducted on behalf of AMP.
-AMP was unable to obtain the necessary financial information from the limited liability companies to calculate the expected losses in accordance with the Financial Accounting Standards Board ("FASB") standard for consolidation of variable interest entities.
 AMP does not have an equity interest in these limited liability companies.
-Power purchases from these companies for the years ended December 31, 2010 and 2009, were approximately \$7,818,210 and \$6,677,540, respectively.
+Power purchases from these companies for the years ended December 31, 2011 and 2010, were approximately \$8,352,796 and \$7,818,210, respectively.
 Management does not believe that the amount of these purchases is material to its operations.